Mahmoud-ma2103840/networks-1/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- This project was completed alongside 3 other individuals, their identities were not revealed for privacy reasons.
+- This project was completed alongside 3 other colleagues, their identities were not revealed for privacy reasons.
 - Special thanks to Qatar University College of Engineering for the guidance.
 - Appreciation to Eng.
 Heba Dawoud for lab instruction.